jerickjoe111/launch-school/RB130/02_testing/glossary.md

 2. E - Execute the code against the object to test

     The code that you need to execute in order to test it gets runs.
-Sometimes, code that needs to be executed is simple enough to run within the assertion itself, such as the above example.
-Other times, it may require multiple steps, and it is better to run it outside of the assertion and save the result in a local variable for comparison.
+Sometimes, code that needs to be executed is simple enough to run within the assertion itself, but others it may require multiple steps, and it is better to run it outside of the assertion and save the result in a local variable for comparison.

 3. A - Assert the results of the execution